BitBagCommerce/BitBagBible/README.md

 7. We follow command pattern implemented in [SyliusShopApiPlugin](https://github.com/Sylius/SyliusShopApiPlugin).
 This means we use the same bus libraries and similar `Command, CommandHandler, ViewRepository, ViewFactory, View` approach.
 8. Creating a CLI Command using Symfony Console Component should follow the following rules:
     - `execute` method should have `int` as a return type.
 For the **successful** run, the command should return `0`.
 For any errors during execution the return can be `1` or any different *error code number*.
+9. In Sylius plugins, use traits for customizing models and use them inside your `tests/Application/src` for testing.
+This way we avoid handling reference conflicts in the final app.

 ## Testing